To keep your Surface looking and working great, clean the touchscreen and keyboard frequently, and keep your Surface covered when you're not using it.

 If you plan to store your Surface for an extended period of time, charge it to 50% every six months to help make sure it stays chargeable.

-For more battery saving tips, see Surface battery and power.
+For more battery saving tips, see How to charge Surface.

 Scratches, finger grease, dust, chemicals, and ultraviolet light can affect the performance of your touchscreen.
 Here are a few things you can do to help protect the screen: